-On reaching the bealach, it was nice to get our first view of Marsco, which was still some way off.
+On reaching the bealach, it was great to get our first view of Marsco.
+It

 Marsco and Ruadh Stac:

 During the descent, I got a great view of Pinnacle Ridge.
-Had a great day out on
+I had a great day out

 Zoom of Pinnacle Ridge of Sgurr nan Gillean: